erickbytes/finsou.py/README.md

 ![stock summary example](stock-summary-example.png "Fetch a Stock Summary")

-With it, you can:
+See stock price reports in your terminal:
-- see market open, daily price action, market close and after hours summary for each stock in your terminal
+- market open, daily price action, market close and after hours summary for each stock in your terminal
-- see a color coded report, green or red, based on the sum of regular market + after hours price moves
+- color coded report, green or red, based on the sum of regular market + after hours price moves
-- see upcoming earnings date and ex-dividend date
+- upcoming earnings date and ex-dividend date
+- PEG ratio and its implications for stock's current valuation
 - export price summaries queried to csv
 - download earnings reports and media with urllib
-- view PEG ratio and its implications for stock's current valuation

 **Caveats**
 - After hours prices for "over the counter" (OTC) traded stocks are not listed on Yahoo.